-This book is a unique compilation of essays about the genocidal persecution fueling the Nazi regime in World War II.
-Written by world renowned experts in the field, it confronts a vitally important and exceedingly difficult topic with sensitivity, courage, and wisdom, furthering our understanding of the Holocaust/ Shoah psychoanalytically, historically and through the arts.
+This book is a unique compilation of essays about the genocidal persecution fuelling the Nazi regime in World War II.
+Written by world-renowned experts in the field, it confronts a vitally important and exceedingly difficult topic with sensitivity, courage, and wisdom, furthering our understanding of the Holocaust/Shoah psychoanalytically, historically, and through the arts.

 The aftermath of the Holocaust demanded that psychoanalysis re-examine the importance of psychic trauma; those who first studied this darkest chapter in human history successfully challenged the long-held assumption that psychical reality was essentially the only reality to be considered.
 As a result, contemporary thought about trauma, dissociation, self psychology, and relational psychology were greatly influenced by these pioneers, whose ideas have evolved since then.
 This long-awaited text is the definitive update and elaboration of their original contributions.

 Chapter 1...
 Lessons Learned - Henry Zvi Lothane

 Chapter 2...Freud, Max Weber, and the Shoah - Peter Loewenberg

 Chapter 3...A Non-Jewish View - Vamik D. Volkan